 OUR TIP: Maybe it is a good idea to see the movie after you have visited the attractions so you can recognise them and enjoy it even more.

 Books on Gaudí: my special recommendation:

-“A stroll with Mr. Gaudí” by Pau Estrada
+“A stroll with Mr Gaudí” by Pau Estrada

 As the title says, Gaudí goes for a stroll.
 From his house in Park Güell, he starts his daily routine to oversee the progress of his work.
-The beautiful illustrations show some of them: Casa Milà, Casa Batlló, Sagrada familia and, of course, his park.
+The beautiful illustrations show some of them: Casa Milà, Casa Batlló, Sagrada Familia and, of course, his park.
 The moment when, at the end of the day, he meets his friend and patron, Eusebi Güell, in the empty park, and they decide to turn it into a public space for the citizens of Barcelona is priceless.

-At the end of the book is a mini biography of Gaudí for kids that they will find very easy to understand.
+At the end of the book is a mini-biography of Gaudí for kids that they will find very easy to understand.
 The whole story in the book, however, keeps on giving clues to Gaudí’s personality, architectural techniques and snippets of his life (the premonition of his fatal streetcar accident is a recurring element).
-I also particularly like the author’s note explaining his very personal relationship with Gaudí and, specially, Park Güell, where he used to play and ride his bike as a child.
+I also particularly like the author’s note explaining his very personal relationship with Gaudí and, especially, Park Güell, where he used to play and ride his bike as a child.

 OUR TIP: Buy the book online or at your local specialised bookstore before coming to Barcelona so your kids can start getting familiar with the world of Gaudí.
 When they finally get to see the real sites, it will be even more special.

 A great compliment to any family visit to Barcelona is our specially designed walking tour for families with children.
 You can join Lisa, Jessi, Tati, Ali or myself on a wonderful experience to discover the old town.
 Every Saturday at 10 am and, also, on Wednesdays during July and August.
 Also, don’t forget to check our complete post of ideas for your visit to Barcelona with Kids.